 Located just East of Austin off 290, the Elgin Christmas Tree Farm has it all.
 Your family can hop aboard a hayride out to the orchard filled with Virginia pines and Leyland Cypress trees.
 Then you and your family can find the perfect tree and cut it with saws provided by the farm.
 For more fun, you can visit the petting zoo and see the llama, goats and other animals.
 There's also the "Christmas cottage" where you can buy one of a kind ornaments for your new tree, or as gifts for loved ones.

 2. Spring Creek Growers - Magnolia

 Tractor-pulled hayrides, a breakfast with Santa and a wooden treehouse await guests to the Spring Creek Growers Christmas Tree Farm.
-Though the breakfast with Santa dates are all sold out now, it’s a good idea for next year.
+Look into booking breakfast with Santa.
 They start in November and continue through mid-December, after which Santa has to get back to the North Pole to prepare for Christmas.

 3. Elves Christmas Tree Farm - Denison